Japan Trip Cost Guide 2025–2026

 Best Time to Visit

 Timing significantly affects costs.
 Cherry blossom season (late March–April) is the most expensive period, with hotel prices 25%+ above average and limited availability.
-Autumn foliage (October– November) is the second-peak season at 15–20% premiums.
-The cheapest months are February (cold, low crowds, great for skiing) and June (rainy season on the mainland, but Hokkaido is dry and sunny).
+Autumn foliage (October– November) is the second-peak season at 15–20% premiums — especially in Nikko and Kyoto.
+The cheapest months are February (cold, low crowds, great for Hokkaido skiing) and June (rainy season on the mainland, but Hokkaido is dry and sunny).
 Mid-to-late May and late September offer the best balance of good weather, moderate prices, and manageable crowds.

 Money-Saving Tips